Sheringham railway station (North Norfolk Railway): History

 The station was first opened on 16 June 1887 by the Eastern and Midlands Railway as part of the Cromer Branch linking the Norfolk Coast to the junction at Melton Constable railway station.
-In 1893 this was merged into the Midland and Great Northern Joint Railway Network.
-On 6 April 1964 in the wake of the Beeching Report, the line to Melton Constable was closed to passengers.
-Withdrawal of goods services from that line (as well as from Sheringham itself) followed on 28 December 1964.
+In 1893 this was merged into the Midland and Great Northern Joint Railway network.
+On 6 April 1964 in the wake of the Beeching Report, the line to was closed to passengers.
+Withdrawal of goods services from that line, as well as from Sheringham itself, followed on 28 December 1964.
 Sheringham station remained open for passengers until 2 January 1967, when it was closed upon the opening of a new station for passengers on the opposite side of Station Road, enabling the level crossing to be closed.